polypoly-eu/polyPod/README.md

 > Please note that this won't trigger tests or linting for non-JS code, for example [android](android).

-If linting reveals some error, they can be fixed with
+If linting reveals some error, most can be fixed with

     $ ./build.js lintfix